Zainab1317/FASDH25-portfolio2/README.md

 ## 3) Creating a Gazetteer with Coordinates for NER Place Names

 In this phase of the project, we utilized geocoding to determine the latitude and longitude for all the place names extracted through Named Entity Recognition (NER) from the ner_counts.tsv file.
-Our objective was to create a gazetteer file named NER_gazetteer.tsv, which includes three columns: place name, latitude, and longitude.
-For any locations where we could not automatically find coordinates, we marked them as “NA” and later conducted a manual lookup for those coordinates.
+Our objective was to create a gazetteer file named ner_gazetteer.tsv, which includes three columns: place name, latitude, and longitude.
+For any locations where we could not automatically find coordinates, we marked them as “NA”.

 ### Important Things to Know regarding geonames